rymbau/polaroid-gallery/README.md

 ### Configuration

-Configure images to display in data/data.json file.
+Configure properties(filename and caption) of images to display in data/data.json file.

 Example: